| |

 many community members of the blind society nurtured him to full

 recovery.
-Then he became the bane of their existence.
+Then, because he was sighted, he became the bane of their existence.
 He demanded

 things unknown to them in their blindness: windows, lights, books,